Rockies vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 - In their previous 10 games with a total, the Rockies and their opponents have combined to exceed the over/under on five occasions.

-- The Rockies are 1-2-0 against the spread over their past 10 games (three of those matchups had a spread listed by oddsmakers).
+- The Rockies' ATS record is 1-2-0 over their previous 10 games (three of those contests had spread set by bookmakers).

 Explore More About This Game